tboydston/wrapsql/ReadMe.md

 <br>

-Submit an array of dependant SQL queries to be executed in one request..
+Submit an array of dependant SQL queries to be executed in one request.
 If one fails they are all rolled back.
 Results is returned as array of arrays.<br><br>
 **queries:** Array of SQL queries.<br>

 ### Example